 Surface texturing is designed to adhere to surrounding tissue.
-Some studies suggest that surface texturing reduces the chance of severe capsular contracture, while other studies do not.
-Data from primary augmentation patients in Allergan's Core Study of TruForm® 1 implants did not show a difference in the likelihood of developing capsular contracture with textured implants compared to smooth implants.
+Some studies suggest that surface texturing reduces the chance of severe capsular contracture while other studies do not.
+Data from reconstruction and revision patients in Allergan's Core Study of TruForm® 1 did not show a difference in the likelihood of developing capsular contracture with textured implants compared to smooth implants.